Gear list developed by: Simon Bertram and Brittany Morrow

 The pants are made of tear resistant, double stitched poly-hydradry sweat wicking cloth.
 On top of the base layer, the pants have D30 grade armor and are kevlar reinforced at the sides of the knees, over the knees, thighs, hips, buttocks, groin, and tailbone to provide maximum abrasion and impact resistance.

-Look at those shoes.
+Look at these shoes.
 Just look at them.
 Do they look like motorcycle boots in any way?
+We think not.
+In fact, we think these are some pretty sexy high tops for any occasion, let alone riding.

-Yet, the geniuses at TCX have provided some high top riding shoes that will keep your feet dry and safe.
-The upper is full grain leather, and hides heel and toe malleable armor, high wear resistance rubber soles for the best grip on your pegs, and double reinforcement over the upper foot so that shifting is comfortable.
-Lastly, a waterproof layer inside the tongue and along the ankles prevent water seeping in and getting your feet cold.
+The geniuses at TCX have provided some high top riding shoes that will keep your feet both dry and safe.
+The upper is full grain leather.
+Hidden malleable heel and toe armor is also included.
+These “boots” feature high-wear-resistance rubber soles and provide the best grip on your pegs.
+There’s even a double reinforcement panel over the left upper foot so that shifting is comfortable and won’t wear out the leather.
+Lastly, a waterproof gore-tex membrane prevents water seeping in even while riding in heavy rain.

 Type: Waterproof Long Distance Sport Touring Boots